statbiophys/pygor3/README.md

 ```

-However, pygor has its own methods to maniputate data a database file.
+Pygor has its own methods to maniputate data a database file.
 For instance, db-ls list the contents of the database and the number of records

 ```console